wneilyinzhen/Marginalia/README.md

 ## What the AI will and won't do

+First, you can connect Marginalia directly to your API address for in-situ conversation.
+Or, you can export your note and conversation to your chat bot using export function.

 Four rules, and they are the product rather than a disclaimer.

 **It never summarizes the paper.** It has the full text so it can be accurate,